ShawnZou717/ShawnZou717.github.io/_posts/2023-08-03-transformer-analysis.md

     Transformer encoders and decoders (Click on image to zoom in)
 </div>

 As illustrated above, Transformer has 6 encoders and 6 decoders.
+The output of the 6th encoder is used